wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-remove-rules/index.md

 ## Overview

-This guide shows how to create a custom logging rule that only passes when the GraphQL query contains a specific substring (like "GetPost"), and how to register it with the RuleManager.
+This guide shows how to create a custom logging rule that only passes when the GraphQL query contains a specific substring (like "GetPost"), how to register it with the RuleManager, and how to remove existing rules.

-### What is a Rule?

-Rules implement [`WPGraphQL\Logging\Logger\Rules\LoggingRuleInterface`](https://github.com/wpengine/hwptoolkit/blob/main/plugins/wpgraphql-logging/src/Logger/Api/LoggingRuleInterface.php) and are evaluated by the [`RuleManager`](https://github.com/wpengine/hwptoolkit/blob/main/plugins/wpgraphql-logging/src/Logger/Rules/RuleManager.php).
-All rules must pass for logging to proceed.

-Interface reference (methods):
+### Architecture

+When logging an event through a filter or action it will first check if an event should be logged using the [`RuleManager`](https://github.com/wpengine/hwptoolkit/blob/main/plugins/wpgraphql-logging/src/Logger/Rules/RuleManager.php).

+All rules must implement the interface Rules implement [`WPGraphQL\Logging\Logger\Rules\LoggingRuleInterface`](https://github.com/wpengine/hwptoolkit/blob/main/plugins/wpgraphql-logging/src/Logger/Api/LoggingRuleInterface.php)

+This contains 2 required methods

-* `passes( array $config, ?string $query_string ): bool`
+- `passes( array $config, ?string $query_string ): bool`
-* `get_name(): string`
+- `get_name(): string`

-> \[!NOTE]
-> The query will be only logged if all rules pass.
+>[!NOTE]
+>The name must be unique.
+Additionally when logging an event, the list of rules registered in the RuleManager will be checked to see if they have all passed.

 ## Option 1: Add a new rule